Imageomics/PlotDiversiVision/README.md

 another.
 Source images are resolved first from `image_path`, then from `relative_image_path` under `--data-root` (which defaults to `data`).

-files generated with different species lists or grid sizes from overwriting one another.
-Source images are resolved first from `image_path`, then from `relative_image_path` under `--data-root` (which defaults to `data`).

 ## Process BioCLIP 2 Results
-Outcomes from Bioclip 2 include 4-16 probabilities per species considered for each image.
+Outcomes from Bioclip 2 include one probability per grid crop per candidate species (4x4 = 16 corps).
 The number of probabilities depends on the chose grid size to analyze each image and the number of species depends on the list of possible labels to be considered.
 Scripts in R were written to transform matrices of probabilities to predictions of specific species names in each image.
 Also, ground truth data are imported to a) calculate true positive, true negative, false positive, false negative, and false discover rates (aka success rates).
 The R scripts are stored in the folder playWithBioClipResults.

 ### Transform probabilities to species names and calculate success/failure rates